-I chose to deal with tasks related to congruent and similar triangles for a number of reasons.
-First of all, these concepts are very familiar to the participants; they learn them at the junior-high level, toward the beginning of their lessons about proofs and deduction.
+Tasks related to congruent and similar triangles were chosen for a number of reasons.
+First, these concepts are very familiar to the participants; they learn them at the junior high school level, close to the start of their lessons about proofs and deduction.
 Second, the logical structure that exists between the attributes of these concepts makes them easy subjects with which to conduct this type of study.
 Finally, there are very famous and useful theorems related to these concepts.
-Since students are expected to use those theorems in identification, construction and proving tasks, I want to know whether these tasks affected the participants' conceptions about congruent and similar triangles definitions.
+Since students are expected to use those theorems in identification, construction and proving tasks, this study sought to ascertain whether these tasks affected the participants’ conceptions about congruent and similar triangles’ definitions.

 2. Method

-The study reported here addresses high- school students conception regarding the definition of similar triangles and the definition of congruent triangles.
+The study reported here addresses high school students’ conceptions regarding the definitions of congruent triangles and similar triangles.
 It focuses on how these definitions and their logical structures (i.e., that each definition contains necessary and sufficient attributes) are understood.
-This study aimed to answer the following questions: How the participants define the similar-triangles and congruence-triangles concepts?
-What are the characteristics of the definitions of congruent and similar triangles, according to the participants?
+This study aims to answer the questions of: how the participants defined the similar triangles and congruence triangles concepts; and what the characteristics of the definitions of congruent and similar triangles were, according to the participants.

 2.1.
-Participants
+Participants.

-The research population was students from a regional Arab high school in central Israel.
-The sample included 120 out of 340 10th-grades students in the school, who studied geometry with four different teachers in four parallel 4-points groups.
-(In Israel, the levels of mathematics in matriculation exams are 3, 4, and 5 points, the latter considered the highest achievement).
-Two of the teachers had a first degree in mathematics and two of had second degree in mathematics education.
+The research sample consisted of students from a regional Arab high school in central Israel.
+The sample included 120 out of 340 tenth grade students in the school, who studied geometry with four different teachers in four parallel groups at the four-points level.
+(In Israel, there are three levels in the matriculation exams in mathematics: three, four and five points, the latter considered the most demanding level).
+Two of the teachers had a bachelor’s degree in mathematics and two of them had a master’s degree in mathematics education.
 All had more than fifteen years’ experience in teaching mathematics.
-The participants studied units about all the congruent triangles theorems and about the first similar triangles theorem (angle, angle) in 9th grade and in 10th grade they studied the other two similar triangles theorems (angle, side, angle; side, side, side).
+The participating students studied units covering all the congruent triangles theorems and the first similar triangles theorem (angle, angle).
+In ninth and tenth grades, students studied the other two similar triangles theorems (angle, side, angle; side, side, side).

 2.2.
-Instruments and procedure
+Instruments and procedure.

-The research instruments included a two stages questionnaire developed especially for this study and semi-structured interviews (the questionnaire presented as Appendix 1).
-In the first stage the students asked to define the similar-triangles and congruent-triangles concepts, the second stage questionnaire examined the participants' perspectives of the mathematical definitions of congruent and similar triangles.
-The first stage questionnaire was constructed in order to skim the knowledge accumulated of students’ definition about similar-tringles and congruence- triangles concepts.
-The construction second stages questionnaire and the interviews followed it were based on the analysis of students' responses from the first stages.
-This analysis gave us the opportunity to look at aspects which I didn’t pay attention about.
-For example, we didn’t know that the majority of the students who gave minimal definitions of the similar-triangles and congruence-triangles concepts, their definitions were based on sides only, therefore in the second stage questionnaire I included one minimal definition which based only on sides and the other minimal definition based only on angels.
-The second stage included two tasks: one concerning congruent triangles and one concerning similar triangles (see Fig 1.)
+The research instruments included a two-staged questionnaire (Appendix 1) developed especially for this study, as well as semi-structured interviews.
+In the first stage, the students were asked to define the congruent and similar triangles concepts.
+The second stage of the questionnaire examined the participants’ perceptions of the mathematical definitions of congruent and similar triangles.
+The first stage of the questionnaire was constructed to scan the knowledge students had acquired about the definition of congruent triangles and similar triangles concepts.
+The construction of the second stage of the questionnaire and the interviews following it were based on the analysis of students’ responses from the first stage.
+This analysis provided the opportunity to examine aspects of the issues which had not previously been evident.
+For example, we had not known that the majority of the students who gave minimal definitions of the congruent and similar triangles concepts based their definitions on sides only.
+Consequently, included in the second stage of the questionnaire was one minimal definition based only on sides and another minimal definition based only on angles.
+The second stage of the questionnaire also included two tasks: one concerning congruent triangles, and the other concerning similar triangles (see Fig 1.)